Orchard-Ultrasound-Innovation/HydrophoneCalibrations.jl/README.md

 ```julia
 parse_onda("onda-device-calibration.txt")
 ```
-This will auto generate the data for you in a new file: `Onda_Device_Serial.jl"
+This will auto generate the data for you in a new file: `Onda_Device_Serial.jl`

 and from there you can change the symbol name to whatever you want and include this file in your calibration/config.jl file